 How to photograph crochet

 4. Edit your photos

 Don’t you just hate it when you are trying to capture a picture of an amazing sunset and your photo really just doesn’t look great?
-You will be astounded at how easily you can adjust an average looking picture to make it just pop.
+You will be astounded at how easily you can adjust an average looking crochet photograph to make it just pop.
 All you need is some photo editing software.
 You can use something powerful like Adobe Lightroom or Photoshop, however, if you are just posting the occasional picture then the price tag on these products is probably not worth it.

+How to photograph crochet